Seawall Inspection South Florida — Free, Written Report Included

 Most seawall failures do not happen overnight.
 They develop quietly over years — small cracks, corroding tie rods, eroding soil — until the damage reaches a point where repair is no longer enough and a full replacement becomes the only option.

 South Florida's waterfront properties face conditions unlike almost anywhere else in the country.
-Daily tidal movement, saltwater corrosion, storm surge, hurricane-force winds, and relentless boat wake put seawalls under constant stress year round.
+Daily tidal movement, saltwater corrosion, storm surge, hurricane-force winds, and constant boat wake put seawalls under stress year round.
 A seawall that looked fine three years ago may be hiding serious structural deterioration today.

 What JKT Marine Checks During Every Seawall Inspection

-Our seawall inspections are thorough structural evaluations — not a quick visual scan from the dock.
-Here is exactly what our team assesses at every property.
+Our inspections are thorough structural evaluations — not a quick visual scan from the dock.

 Panel Condition